Ronny Chieng

-Ronny Xin Yi Chieng (钱信伊 (Qián Xìnyī); born 1984/1985) is an American comedian and actor.
+Ronny Xin Yi Chieng (钱信伊 (Qián Xìnyī); born 1986) is an American comedian and actor.
 He is a senior correspondent and rotating host on Comedy Central's The Daily Show, and he created and starred in the sitcom Ronny Chieng: International Student.
 He has also appeared in films such as Crazy Rich Asians and the English version of Inspector Sun and the Curse of the Black Widow.

-Born in Johor, Malaysia, Chieng spent his youth there as well as in Singapore.
-He graduated from University of Melbourne in 2010 with a bachelor's degree in laws.
-Since 2012, he was active in the entertainment industry of Australia and the United States.
+Born in Johor, Malaysia, Chieng spent his youth there and in Singapore.
+He graduated from University of Melbourne in 2010 with a bachelor's degree in laws and obtained an post-graduate diploma in legal practice from the Australian National University in Canberra, Australia.
+Since 2012, he has been active in the entertainment industry of Australia and the United States.
 In 2025, Chieng obtained American citizenship and renounced his Malaysian citizenship, as Malaysia does not recognize dual nationality.

 Early life and education

 Chieng was born into a Malaysian Chinese family in Johor Bahru, Malaysia.
 He does not celebrate his birthday and prefers to keep his date of birth private.
 (Note: In his November 2024 appearance on Jimmy Kimmel Live!, Chieng discussed how rumors that his birthday is in November had been widely circulated on the Internet.
 He showed his legal ID to Jimmy Kimmel, who verified on air that Chieng was not born in November without revealing Chieng's actual birthdate.)
-He grew up in both Singapore and the United States, living in Manchester, New Hampshire from 1989 to 1994.
+He grew up in both Singapore and the United States, living in Manchester, New Hampshire, from 1989 to 1994.

 In his youth, Chieng was a Singapore Sea Scout of the Singapore Scout Association.
 When he lived in Johor Bahru, Chieng commuted to Fuchun Primary School in Woodlands, Singapore.
 He subsequently attended Pioneer Secondary School and Jurong Pioneer Junior College.

 Thereafter, Chieng attended the University of Melbourne in Australia.
 He lived at Trinity College and graduated in 2010 with Bachelor of Commerce and Bachelor of Laws degrees.
 He also obtained a Graduate Diploma in Legal Practice from the Australian National University in 2012.